Creating Changemakers' story

 6. Poster competition for the best ideas, with book vouchers as prizes.

 Image: Unsplash stock image, Element5 Digital

-This has long been a passion project that I've wanted to deliver and then I saw some funding: (an opportunity) Food GRP, The University of Warwick that meant I could get the financial resource to make it happen and also tie this project into my current role at The University of Warwick in Warwick Enterprise.
-Therefore project success was supported by: strong brand recognition, Institutional buy-in, time, funding and access to expertise.
+This has long been a passion project that we've wanted to deliver and then we saw some funding: (an opportunity) Food GRP, The University of Warwick that meant I could get the financial resource to make it happen and also tie this project into my current role at The University of Warwick in Warwick Enterprise.
+Therefore project success was supported by: strong brand recognition, institutional buy-in, time, funding and access to expertise.

 I'm so glad we've done this initiative.
 To see first-hand how Schools have wanted to engage their children with sustainability and then see how the children have engaged during these workshops has made the time and effort worthwhile.

 We had very short time frames due to funding, so it meant we had to deliver this project extremely quickly.

 If resources allow, get other people engaged who are equally as passionate as you are to drive projects forward.
 I enjoyed co-creating the workshop with Warwick students and graduates: Sophie Kitching, Daveena Saranna, Alfie Spencer, and Ellie Hayter, who all have expertise in sustainability.
 Their passion shone through and it was a real pleasure to work together to develop the concept into a tangible workshop.
 This opportunity also offered paid employment for these students/graduates and they all expressed how much they enjoyed being involved and it supported their CV development/career aspirations.